lmbxmu/RBNN/readme.md

 ## Tips

 We encourage the readers to have a look at the material of [authors' response](https://github.com/lmbxmu/RBNN/blob/master/RBNN_author_response.pdf) which may explain your potential questions when reading our paper.
-Any problem beyond that, please contact the first author (lmbxmu@stu.xmu.edu.cn or linmb007 if you are using wechat)) or the third author (ianhsu@stu.xmu.edu.cn).
-Do not post issues with github as much as possible, just in case that I could not receive the emails from github thus ignore the posted issues.
+Any problem beyond that, please contact the first author (lmbxmu@stu.xmu.edu.cn or linmb007 if you are using wechat) or the third author (ianhsu@stu.xmu.edu.cn).
+You could also post issues with github, but sometimes I could not receive github emails thus ignore the posted issues.

 ## Citation
 If you find RBNN useful in your research, please consider citing: